Collaborative Divorce Lawyers Serving Connecticut Residents

 - The voluntary and free exchange of any and all information needed to negotiate and make informed decisions;

 - A pledge not to litigate or go to Court. – Should either party initiate litigation in spite of this pledge, both attorneys and all additional professionals will withdraw from the collaborative divorce team.
-None of the work product derived in the collaborative divorce process can be used in subsequent litigation, without express and mutual consent of all parties.
+None of the work product derived in the collaborative divorce process can be used in subsequent litigation, without the express and mutual consent of all parties.

 The collaborative divorce process is based on a commitment; perhaps the last commitment of the marriage.
 In collaborative divorce, you commit to negotiate in good faith and reach creative settlements that address the needs of each parent and the children.
 The collaborative divorce process is in direct contrast to traditional litigious divorce and child custody proceedings.
-The collaborative law process provides the right tool for the problem, the needed resources and professional assistance required, in a structured, constructive environment to achieve effective, comprehensive, personalized outcomes for families in transition.
+The collaborative law process provides the right tool for the problem, the needed resources, and the professional assistance required, in a structured, constructive environment to achieve effective, comprehensive, personalized outcomes for families in transition.
 All decisions are reached jointly and voluntarily.
 Family matters can remain private.
-Those of us who practice collaborative divorce and family law believe that one day collaborative divorce will become the new norm of divorce in USA.
+Those of us who practice collaborative divorce and family law believe that one day, collaborative divorce will become the new norm of divorce in the USA.